xzy-xzy/MLPSB-Parser/README.md

 The models are saved in `model` folder.
 The training process can be interrupted, and it will start from checkpoint (the latest model and optimizer) next time.

 The program finds checkpoint by the name.
 Thus, if you want to restart training process from beginning, remove or rename corresponding model folder.
+You can also set `from_checkpoint` in `dir.py` to `0`.

 You can evaluate the latest model on test set with:
 ```bash